Frequently Asked Questions – Clinical Herbalism

 *when used appropriately.

 The initial herbal consultation actually starts before we meet for the first time.
-Upon confirming your appointment, I will send you a comprehensive intake form, which will take between 30-40 minutes to complete.
+Upon confirming your appointment, I will send you a Zoom appointment link and a comprehensive intake form, which will take between 30-40 minutes to complete.
 Returning the completed form to me prior to the appointment will allow me to adequately prepare for our meeting.
-Once in the clinic, we will talk for 45-60 minutes.
+During the appointment, we will talk for 45-60 minutes.
 I will ask about a number of aspects of your life and your health, driven by your primary reason for coming to see me as well as the responses on your intake form.
 My goal is to get a complete picture of how you are doing overall, and where you need some support.

 Visit my Herbal Consultations page for greater detail on the experience.

 7. What kind of conditions can clinical herbalism help with?